 We had the option to create an additional product if we wanted to.
 Rather than attempt to create an infographic together, we decided that one person in the group could take our work linked above and develop a infographic with it.
 I decided to take on that extra duty for a make and share assignment.
 You will find the text of the infographic to be a bit different than the original wording the group agreed on.
 I took the liberty of combining items 1 and 4 because they largely overlap.
 I edited other sentences to make them shorter, and therefore better for an infographic, while maintaining their essence.

 I created the following infographic in Canva, a graphic design tool I’ve not used before that was recommended by a classmate.
 I found the online tool to be easy to use with an impressive selection of images and options available for free.
 I will gladly turn to Canva for my graphic needs in the future!

-Below this infographic you will find a text version.
+Below this infographic you will find a text version for accessibility.

 Successful Group Work: Essential Contributing Factors

 - Of the many goals a group may have, the most important is to complete the task at hand.

 - Groups are most productive when a leader steps forward to run meetings and allocate tasks.

 - Members should do everything possible to attend scheduled group meetings on time.